-The private sector contest procedures before the Occupational Safety and Health Review Commission do not apply to federal agencies, except the US Postal Service.
-However, federal agencies may obtain higher-level OSHA review of Notices issued to them, as described below.
+The private sector contest procedures before the Occupational Safety and Health Review Commission do not apply to federal agencies, except the United States Postal Service.
+However, federal agencies can obtain higher-level OSHA review of Notices issued to them, as described in this section.